vviikk/vviikk.github.io/README.md

   - Computer science.
 Software architecture and design, user interface and user experience.
   - Final Year Project: Collborative text editor where team members can see code being edited in real time, with a chat system.
+  -
-  - Dissertation: Neilson's Usability Heuristics on the World Wide Web.
+Dissertation: Neilson's Usability Heuristics on the World Wide Web.

-#### Likes
+#### Likes Interests

   - Functional Programming
   - i3
   - vertical rythm